farmOS/farmOS/docs/development/api.md

     curl -X PUT [AUTH] -H 'Content-Type: application/json' -d '{"name": "Change the log name"}' [URL]/log/1

+## Field collections

+Some fields are stored within [Field Collections] in farmOS, which are technically separate entities attached to the host entity. farmOS uses the [RESTful Web Services Field Collection] module to hide the fact that these are separate entities, so that their fields can be accessed and modified in the same request as the host entity.

+In farmOS Field Collections are used for the following:

+### Quantity measurements

+[Quantity] measurements are recorded on logs, and can each include a measure (eg: count, weight, volume, etc), a value (decimal number), a unit (a reference to a Units taxonomy term, and a label (a free-form text field).

+A log with a quantity measurement looks like this:

+    {
+      "name": "Example quantity measurement log",
+      "type": "farm_observation",
+      "timestamp": "1551983893",
+      "quantity": [
+        {
+          "measure": "weight",
+          "value": "100",
+          "unit": {"id": "15"},
+          "label": "My label",
+        },
+      ],
+    }

+All measurement properties are optional.
+The label is useful if you have more than one measurement of the same measure (eg: two weight measurements) in the same log.
+Use the label to add more specific information about what each measurement is for.

+### Movements

+[Movements] are defined on logs, and include an area reference (where the asset(s) are moving to), and optionally a geometry (if you need to define a more specific location than the area reference itself).

+A log with a movement looks like this:

+    {
+      "name": "Example movement log",
+      "type": "farm_activity",
+      "timestamp": "1551983893",
+      "assets": [
+        {"id": "123"},
+      ],
+      "movement": {
+        "area": [
+          {"id": "5"},
+        ],
+        "geometry": "POINT(-31.04003861546518 39.592143995003994)",
+      },
+    }

+Within the `movement` structure, the area ID should be an area term ID (`tid` on the area object).
+The geometry should be in [Well-Known Text].
+It is possible to reference multiple areas, indicating that the asset is moved to multiple areas (eg: a planting in multiple beds).

+### Group membership

+[Group] membership changes are defined on logs, and include one or more group asset IDs.
+This indicates that any referenced asset(s) were moved to the group(s) specified at the time of the log.

+A log with a group membership change looks like this:

+    {
+      "name": "Example group membership change log",
+      "type": "farm_activity",
+      "timestamp": "1551983893",
+      "assets": [
+        {"id": "123"},
+      ],
+      "membership": {
+        "group": [
+          {"id": "456"},
+        ],
+      },
+    }

+Groups are a type of asset in farmOS, so the group ID is actually an asset ID.

+### Inventory adjustments

+[Inventory] adjustments are defined on logs, and include one or more pairs of asset IDs (the asset for which inventory is being adjusted) and an adjustment value (postitive or negative number, to indicate an increase or decrease in the inventory level).

+A log with an inventory adjustment looks like this:

+    {
+      "name": "Example group membership change log",
+      "type": "farm_activity",
+      "timestamp": "1551983893",
+      "inventory": [
+        {
+          "asset": {"id": "123"},
+          "value": "-10",
+        },
+      ],
+    }

+### Animal ID Tags

+Animal ID Tags can be added to [animal] assets, and include a Tag ID, Tag Type, and Tag Location.

+An animal asset with an ID tag looks like this:

+    {
+      "name": "Betsy",
+      "type": "animal",
+      "animal_type": {"id": "10"},
+      "tag": [
+        {
+          "id": "123456",
+          "location": "Left ear",
+          "type": "Ear tag",
+        },
+      ],
+    }

+The ID and Location fields can be anything you want.

+Available tag types are:

+* `Brand`
+* `Ear tag`
+* `Tattoo`
+* `Leg band`
+* `Chip`
+* `Other`

 ## Uploading files

 Files can be attached to records using the API.